Research Projects Wind Engineering

 On the background of this overview recommended design criteria on wet snow icing on transmission lines will be developed and highlight potential deficiencies in national regulations.

-The project is financed by CEATI and will be conducted in 2016.
+The project was financed by CEATI and the final report was published in 2016.